Damen station (CTA Blue Line): Station renovations and rehabilitations

 Damen's platforms were extended to accommodate eight-car trains in the early 1930s, around the same time as other Metropolitan stations.
 Work on these platform extensions was begun in August 1930 and continued into 1931.
 A further extension of the northbound platform was built by the CTA in 1951, alongside an auxiliary exit onto North Avenue.
 By 1946, the southern (viewer's left) facade window of the station house had been replaced with a doorway containing two doors; these doors, which were likely added as a result of the station's high ridership, were disused and locked by 1970.
 Damen Tower was rebuilt in 1950, but various factors rendered the new tower superfluous upon its construction, and it was never equipped for use in switching.
-Around the same time, a crosswalk connecting the main platforms with a new single platform south of the Humboldt Park tracks was constructed for Humboldt Park riders, going through the new tower, and would be used until the Humboldt Park branch's 1952 closure.
+Around the same time, a crosswalk connecting the main platforms with a new single platform south of the Humboldt Park tracks was constructed for Humboldt Park riders, going through the new tower, and was used until the Humboldt Park branch's 1952 closure.

-By 1985, Damen and its adjacent stations were singled out for being among the "L" stations in the worst repair.
+By 1985, Damen and its adjacent stations were singled out for being among the "L" stations in the worst repair, as well as some of the most dangerous.
 Damen was renovated for its 100th anniversary in 1995.
 The terra cotta elements of the station house's bay were removed and replaced with a more rustic appearance.
 In addition, the station house's interior was significantly overhauled, receiving new woodwork, having its fare control and agent's booth rearranged, and being furnished with pictures of the station's history.
 Much of the station's platform railings were replaced with simpler tubing in 1998, and the platforms' metalwork was restored and refurbished in late 2003.
-In 2011, most of the station's historic gooseneck lights were replaced by modern "shoebox" design light fixtures, although these fixtures were in turn replaced by reproductions of the original in May 2012.
+In 2011, most of the station's historic gooseneck lights were replaced by modern "shoebox" design light fixtures, although these fixtures were in turn replaced by reproductions of the original gooseneck lights in May 2012.